-As part of the program, Shiza Shahid, CEO and co-founder of the Malala Fund, will be addressing the community and guests as the keynote speaker on September 20th.
+As part of the program, Shiza Shahid, CEO and co-founder of the Malala Fund, will be addressing the community as the keynote speaker on September 20th.
 A graduate of Stanford University, Shiza was previously a business analyst at McKinsey & Company in the Middle East.
 She is now leading the Malala Fund in its work to empower girls through education.
 Shiza was recently named one of TIME magazine’s “30 Under 30 World Changers” and to Forbes “30 Under 30″ list of social entrepreneurs.

 Don Goodrich ’61, Mati Amin ’08 and Shabana Basij-Rasikh will be sharing their experiences with students, faculty, and staff during a panel discussion and class visits.
 These events are not open to the public.